AdobeDocs/commerce-webapi/src/pages/rest/modules/inventory/check-salable-quantity.md

 # Check salable quantities

-Magento provides several endpoints that allow you to check whether a product from a specified stock is salable and the available quantity.
+Adobe Commerce provides several endpoints that allow you to check whether a product from a specified stock is salable and the available quantity.

 **Service names:**